. . . Even if you’re not a decorator-type person. (Like me.)

 - Week 3: Wrap your gifts

-- Week 4: Honestly, I don’t remember what Week 4 was.
+- Week 4: Honestly, I don’t remember what Week 4 was: Rest Up for the Big Day, possibly?

 You see, I’ve been reading this book.
 I love it.
 I’ve never read a book like this before.
 I obviously don’t read books on decorating, but I love the gal who writes this blog.
 She doesn’t know it, but I just love her.
 She is just precious.
 And this book has given me courage that I didn’t even realize that I didn’t have.
 Follow?